-After a car accident occurs in Georgia, an injured party’s primary objectives will likely be to a) seek medical care and treatment for their injuries, and b) file a car accident claim and settle the claim as quickly as possible.
+After a car accident occurs in Georgia, your primary goals will likely be to a) seek medical care and treatment for your injuries, and b) file a car accident claim and settle the claim as quickly as possible.

 However, before a claim can be settled, the fault must be determined.